Sunday, April 14, 2024

 "I think you might be in the wrong place," she whispered.

 I glanced around.
 Women and men seemed distributed fairly evenly in the room.
 Black women had a pretty wide distribution, too, and I knew them all.
-These two in the DC category really were the most stand-offish, except maybe with me.
+The reason other people didn't like me in the critical group didn't seem to have anything to do with sex or race.
+The two people next to me in the DC category really were the most stand-offish we had, except maybe when they worked with me.
 They were infamous for not being friendly to their co-workers.

-"He is really results oriented," the friendlier woman said to her more sullen companion.
+"He is really results oriented," the friendlier woman said to her shorter, more sullen companion.

 "Huh."
 The comment made the woman's shoulders relax.
 "Yeah."